andy-graybeal/andy-graybeal.github.io/nmp/how_to_add_a_menu_item.md

 Add content
 ======
 Now, lets add our content.
 Put a file named something.md.
-For my example I'm going to add a filenamed: cybr-1100-week01.md.
+For my example I'm going to add a file name specific for my class: cybr-1100-week01.md.
 Inside this file we need to have:
 ```
 ---
 title: "CYBR-1100 Week 01"